borntofrappe/fullstack-d3/README.md

 The chapter is also and extremely useful in terms of accessibility, with a first set of attributes to make the visualization accessible for screen readers.

+### Purpose

+A bar chart is effective to consider the distribution of a variable.
+The idea is to segment the values in a series of bins and plot their frequency on the `y` axis.

 ### ~Histogram~ Bin

 The book describes the `d3.histogram` function to create a series of bins, a series of arrays in which to slot the data points.
 [Since version 6](https://github.com/d3/d3/blob/master/CHANGES.md#breaking-changes), however, the function has been renamed to `d3.bin`.